Rapporter/pander/README.md

 ## Helper functions

-There are a bunch of helper functions in `pander` which return user specified pandoc format.
+There are a bunch of helper functions in `pander` which return user specified Pandoc format.
 You could find this functions starting with `pandoc`.
 For example `pandoc.strong` would return the passed characters with strong emphasis.
 E.g.:

 ```
 > pandoc.strong('FOO')